FAQ

 Q: I know a lot about Trek and I'm experienced in web design too.
 How can I join the EAS team?

 A: There is no way of "joining" EAS.
-This is because the static site concept is totally unsuited for collaborative efforts, and there is no way of changing that.
+This is because the static site concept is totally unsuited for collaborative efforts, and there is no way of changing that except for starting almost from scratch.
 Another reason is that I want to be free in the decision what to tend to with priority.
 I am horrified by the idea of working under permanent deadline pressure in my leisure time, but exactly that would be absolutely inevitable to get anything done in a group.
 I don't expect that from my contributors either.
 Moreover, you can call me conceited, but I am fond of exerting total control over one of the world's most influential Star Trek websites.
 You can help me as a contributor, you can point out problems or recommend improvements.
 More on the topic of contributions can be found in the FAQ section on Content.

 Q: Do you give me permission to put up a link to EAS?